jinaga/jinaga_com/src/content/documents/02-create-an-app/08-filter-out-prior-versions.md

 ```

 Take a look at the app now.
-You should see only the latest version of each post title.
+You should see only the latest version of the post title.

 ![Latest version of each post title](./attachments/post-one-title.png)